Where to set up a Crypto Exchange – Part 4: The Americas

 As for exchanges which state they do not need to do KYC because they only perform crypto to crypto, are running a significant legal risk.
 Firstly, by accepting money from a sanctioned person or entity, secondly by providing a platform used for illicit purposes and thirdly by not reporting suspicious transactions are just some of the actions which could be considered a crime.

-Some exchanges in the region supporting fiat currencies are opting for partnering with duly regulated institutions to delegate the management of funds and the execution of deposits and withdrawals.
+Some exchanges in the region supporting fiat currencies are opting for partnering with duly regulated institutions to delegate the custody of funds and the execution of deposits and withdrawals.
 This is partly because wiring funds place a company at significant risk of being charged with ‘wire fraud’ which is quite an easy crime to be charged and adjudicated for.

 Others carry out fiat transactions in-house in jurisdictions where the activity is not regulated, however, interruptions, and poor customer experience is common.